fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

   * How clearly the visualization displays the results,
   * the strategies used to highlight patterns,
   * the integration of the visuals with the documentation or the text in the prototype.

+Remember that the hackathon will account for [**10% of the final mark for the subject**.](https://www.udg.edu/ca/estudia/Oferta-formativa/Oferta-dassignatures/Detall-assignatura?codia=3501MO3317&codip=3105M0121&curs=2022#avaluacioQualificacio)